oslokommune/okctl-upgrade/gists/bump-eks/prepare-apps.md

         - name: hello
 ```

-## Add a PodDisruptionBudget for every application
+## Step: Add a PodDisruptionBudget for every application

 **NOTE** Applications using PVC's cannot use PodDisruptionBudgets - see note in the bottom of this title.